 A filbert is a type of tree nut similar to hazelnuts.
-In practice, the word filbert is sometimes used interchangeably with the word hazelnut, although technically they each grow on two different (though closely related) species of trees.
+In practice, people—espcially Europeas—use filbert interchangeably with the word hazelnut, although technically they each grow on different (though closely related) species of trees.
 Furthermore, some types of hazelnuts are actually hybrids of hazelnuts and filberts.

-In the culinary arts, filberts are used in desserts and baking, in candy, for making liqueurs or for flavoring coffee and other beverages.
+In the United States, filberts often are called cobnuts.but whatever you call them, they are a versatile nut used in desserts and baking, in candy, for making liqueurs or for flavoring coffee and other beverages.

 Filberts are also used in savory dishes, and they pair well with lamb, for instance.

 About one cup of filberts, the equivalent of 135 grams, contain 126 percent of the fat you need in a 2,000 calorie diet.
 They are high in dietary fiber, providing 52 percent of the daily requirement, and also provide 20 grams of protein, 40 percent of the ADR.